 Conclusion

-See if the university has triple accreditation, offers internships or placements, and lines up with your career goals.
+See if the university has triple accreditation, offers internships or placements, and aligns with your career goals.
 Look over the tables and comparisons above to help you out.
 Pick your top 3 to 5 universities.
 Apply early for the 2026 intake.
 The choices you make now set the stage for your marketing career.